In Permalink Manager settings you can select how the default permalinks should be generated for new posts and terms.

 In short, when you keep “Use native slugs” mode selected, Permalink Manager will use the same slugs as WordPress does for the default permalinks.

-Below you can find a sample example.
+Another illustration of the difference between a native slug and a slug created from a title may be found in the table below.
 The the native slug is replaced with actual title not only for the specific page/term but also for its parents (see last column).

 ---|---|---|---|